anthonyt/moorte/README.md

 This is the path to your sources.json file.<br>
 By default, is "js/sources.json"

 If you have your own folder structure, modify this path, or no plugins will work!

     MooRTE.Path = 'Javascripts/2010/mootools/classes/experiments/moorte/scripts.json';
     $('myEl').moorte();`

+Note that you can also set a custom path in the options dict.
+(See above)

 ### MooRTE.Elements